justindressel/website-hugo/content/post/22-08-09-new-group-site/index.md

   focal_point: "top"
 ---

-The group website has now been migrated to a more modern design.
+The group website has now been migrated to a more modern and mobile-friendly design.

 <!--more-->